xiadnoring/manapi-http/README.md

 > This project in development!!!

 ## About
-This HTTP server need to make easy develop `web applications`, `API-interfaces` and other things.
+This HTTP server should simplify development of `web applications`, `API-interfaces` and other things.

 So many important utils will be supported out of the box, for example, `JSON`, `MySQL-client`, `PostgreSQL-client`, `JSON-masks`, `Big Int`, `modules`, `plugins`.